-- If you retire from the National Guard or Reserves you can purchase Tricare Retired Reserve until age 60.
-At that time you can purchase either Tricare Prime, or Select.
-At age 65 you are no longer eligible for those programs, you can then purchase Medicare and Tricare for Life.
+- If you retire from the National Guard or reserves, you can purchase Tricare Retired Reserve until age 60.
+At that time, you get the same options as retired active-duty members.
+At age 65, you are no longer eligible for those programs.
+You can then purchase Medicare and Tricare for Life.

 Tricare Health Plans

-- Tricare Prime - Retirees and their families can purchase Tricare Prime Coverage.
-Unlike active duty members, they have to pay an annual enrollment fee and copays for treatment See our Tricare Prime Coverage Details for more information.
+- Tricare Prime - Retirees and their families can purchase Tricare Prime coverage.
+Unlike active-duty members, retirees and families have to pay an annual enrollment fee and copays for treatment.
+See our Tricare Prime Coverage Details for more information.

 - Tricare Select - Retirees and their families can purchase Tricare Select.
 All retirees have to pay a deductible amount of $150 per individual (no more than $300 per family).

 - US Family Health Plan - Retirees and their families can purchase coverage under the US Family Health Plan.
 Unlike active-duty members, they have to pay an annual enrollment fee and copays for treatment.

-- Tricare Retired Reserve - Retired Guard or Reservists and their family members can purchase Tricare Retired Reserve until they reach age 60, there is an enrollment fee, and copays for treatment.
+- Tricare Retired Reserve - Retired Guard or reserve members and their family members can purchase Tricare Retired Reserve until they reach age 60.
+There is an enrollment fee, with copays for treatment.

-- Tricare For Life - Retirees over age 65 can purchase Tricare for Life for free if they purchase Medicare Part B coverage.
-For those living in the US, Tricare For Life is a Medicare supplement.
-Medicare does not provide coverage outside the United States or U.S. territories .
-Therefore, Tricare For Life is your primary payer for health care received in all other overseas locations.
+- Tricare for Life - Retirees age 65 and older may receive Tricare for Life for free if they purchase Medicare Part B coverage.
+For those living in the U.S., Tricare for Life is a Medicare supplement.
+Medicare does not provide coverage outside the United States or U.S. territories.
+Therefore, Tricare for Life is your primary payer for health care received in all other overseas locations.